The Strength of the Few – Book Review

-Happy Thanksgiving to those of you in the United States (and anywhere else you may be celebrating)! 🦃 I did this tag last year and thought it’d be fun to repeat with choices from books I’ve read this year.
+Happy (early) Thanksgiving to those of you in the United States (and anywhere else you may be celebrating)! 🦃 I did this Thanksgiving book tag in 2022, 2023, and 2024 and thought it’d be fun to continue the tradition with choices from books I’ve read this year.
 Thank you to Anna’s Book Nook for creating this tag!

 The Rules